Drug & Alcohol Rehab in West Sussex

 However, cocaine is not physically addictive, which means that individuals will not need to undergo detox in order to recover.

-Whilst at drug rehab treatment for your addiction, you will undergo both detox and therapy for your addiction.
+Whilst undergoing treatment for your addiction, you will undergo both detox and therapy for your addiction.
 This is because heroin is both physically and mentally addictive.

 Once you have undergone your detox, you will then undergo therapy to recover mentally.